MicrosoftDocs/sql-docs/docs/2014/database-engine/options-query-results-and-dependency-services-page.md

 ms.assetid: dd7f6c31-7d7f-4972-854a-1419a2826dca
 caps.latest.revision: 6
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "jhubbard"
 ---
 # Options (Query Results and Dependency Services Page)
   Use this page to specify the server to connect for Dependency Services.
-Dependency Services enables you to extract information about dependencies between [!INCLUDE[ssISnoversion](../../includes/ssisnoversion-md.md)] and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] objects stored on different servers.
-You view object dependencies by using the **Object Dependencies** dialog box in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)][!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)].
+Dependency Services enables you to extract information about dependencies between [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] and [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] objects stored on different servers.
+You view object dependencies by using the **Object Dependencies** dialog box in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)][!INCLUDE[ssManStudio](../includes/ssmanstudio-md.md)].

  **What do you want to do?**